MicrosoftDocs/azure-reference-other/studio-module-reference/execute-python-script.md

     When you provide a zipped file as resource, the files are copied from your workspace to the experiment execution space, unpacked, and then used.
 Copying and unpacking resources can consume memory.

 + The module can output a single data frame.
-It's not possible to return arbitrary Python objects such as trained models directly back to the Studio runtime.
+It's not possible to return arbitrary Python objects such as trained models directly back to the Studio (classic) runtime.
 However, you can write objects to storage or to the workspace.
 Another option is to use `pickle` to serialize multiple objects into a byte array and then return the array inside a data frame.

 ## Examples

-For examples of integrating Python script with Studio experiments, see these resources in the [Azure AI Gallery](https://gallery.azure.ai/):
+For examples of integrating Python script with Studio (classic) experiments, see these resources in the [Azure AI Gallery](https://gallery.azure.ai/):

 + [Execute Python Script](https://go.microsoft.com/fwlink/p/?LinkId=525942): Use text tokenization, stemming, and other natural language processing using the **Execute Python Script** module.
 + [Custom R and Python scripts in Azure ML](https://gallery.azure.ai/Tutorial/5-Custom-Scripts-R-and-Python-in-AML-1): Walks you through the process of adding custom code a(either R or Python), processing data, and visualizing the results.